naibhossainkhan/Mid-Alternative-Assignment---Summer-2025/README.md

 For issues and questions:
 1. Check the [Troubleshooting Guide](docs/guides/TROUBLESHOOTING.md)
 2. Review the [Documentation](docs/)
-3. Run the test suite: `python main.py test`
+3. Run the test suite: `python -m pytest tests/`

 ---